alpacahq/alpaca-docs/content/docs/introduction/_index.md

 ### A little bit of history of the company and founders

-Alpaca is a technology super company headquartered in Silicon Valley that builds commission-free stock trading through API (Brokerage services are provided by Alpaca Securities LLC, a member of [FINRA](http://finra.org)/[SIPC](http://sipc.org)).
+Alpaca is a technology superb company headquartered in Silicon Valley that builds commission-free stock trading through API (Brokerage services are provided by Alpaca Securities LLC, a member of [FINRA](http://finra.org)/[SIPC](http://sipc.org)).
 We are a remote team of diverse